Security Recommendations

 Secure Usage

-- Restrict access to logs (Windows logs and applications logs) as well as offline bundle.
+- Restrict access to logs (Windows logs and applications logs) and offline bundle.

 - Use MFA when the end-user authenticates through the identity provider server.
-Do not rely on traditional password mechanism only.
+Do not rely only on the traditional password mechanism.

-- Administrator should periodically review logs for suspicious activities such as authentication and user access & changes.
+- Administrators should periodically review logs for suspicious activities such as authentication and user access & changes.

 - Implement regular backups of critical application data and test backup restoration procedures.